yashasroy/courses-yashas-minicourse/chapter1.md

 ```

 --- type:NormalExercise lang:python xp:100 skills:1 key:fad5659252
-## But wait!
-Missing values!
+## Imputing Missing Data

 As you saw in the previous exercise, we do not know the votes of certain Congressmen on certain issues.
 These are represented by the '?' instead of a 'yes' ('y') or a 'no' ('n').
 Do we just delete these rows?
 That would throw away most of our data!
 Let's instead develop a reasonable strategy to fill in these missing values (the technical term is imputation).
 This is where domain knowledge comes in handy.
 For our purposes, let's replace the '?'s with the probability of all other representatives voting 'yes' on that particular issue.

-Machine learning algorithms take in numeric values.
-A 'yes' or a 'no' is not numeric: Let's convert the 'y's to 1s and the 'n's to 0s.
+Imputing missing data is a part of data preprocessing.
+Real world datasets are often very messy and require some preprocessing before they can be fed into a machine learning model.
+For example, machine learning algorithms take in numeric values.
+A 'yes' or a 'no' is not numeric: So let's convert the 'y's to 1s and the 'n's to 0s.

 Recall that in supervised machine learning, the model learns from labeled data to make future predictions on unlabeled data.
 Here, the party affiliation ('Democrat' or 'Republican') represents the labels.
 If our model is successful (and we will explore in future lessons what constitutes 'successful'), then when unlabeled data about voting information comes in, our model will use what it has learned from the labeled data to assign labels ('Democrat' or 'Republican') to the new, unlabeled, data points.

 In unsupervised machine learning, there is no labeled data.
 There is no initial learning, or 'supervision', in which the model looks at past labeled data to try and capture underlying patterns.
-This is where the terms "Supervised" and "Unsupervised" come in.
+This is where the terms "Supervised" and "Unsupervised" come from.

 *** =instructions
 - Replace all the ys with 1s.
 - Replace all the ns with 0s.
 - Replace all the ?s with NaNs (This is an efficient way to internally represent missing data, and allows us to impute more easily)
 - Use the 'fillna' function to replace the NaNs with the mean.
+This code has been written for you: There is no need to change it!

 *** =hint
+- We want to convert all 'yes' votes to 1s, and 'no' votes to 0s, and all '?' to NaNs (Not a Number).
+Fill in the missing code appropriately.
 - Do not be intimidated by the last line of code: We are just filling in the missing values (with `fillna`) with the average of all votes on that issue (with the `mean` function).
+Just fill in the blank with `mean`.

 *** =pre_exercise_code
 ```{python}